- What we collect

 Other general resources

 Basic facts about the United Nations, Department of Public Information, print issues are held to 2000.
-The latest edition is available online and also through the Library's subscription to UN iLibrary.
+The latest edition is available through the Library's subscription to UNiLibrary.
+You can access UNiLibrary by visiting our eResources portal and searching for this resource under the Databases A-Z tab.

 The Yearbook of the United Nations provides comprehensive coverage of the current activities of the UN and related organisations.
 The latest print issue is in the Main Reading Room, and online access is available at unyearbook.un.org.